jciechowski/blog/ckhjgel9w025z8vs13pd627t2.md

     if (startsWithCustomDelimeter) then numbers.[4..numbers.Length]
 	else numbers
 ```
 We can see two branches.
 The former takes care of a case when we have a custom delimiter.
-When this part is called, our input looks like this "//;\n1;2"
+When calling this part, our input looks like this "//;\n1;2"
 The latter case is the simplest one with a single number or a default separator.
 ExtractDelimiter is more interesting:
 ```